PKU-MARL/DexterousHands/README.md

 ##### Multi-task/Meta RL Examples

 The training method of multi-task/meta RL is similar to the RL/MARL, it is only need to select the multi-task/meta categories and the corresponding algorithm.
-For example, if you want to train a policy for the ShadowHandMT4 categories by the MTPPO algorithm, run this line in `bi-dexhands` folder:
+For example, if you want to train a policy for the ShadowHandMT4 categories by the MTPPO algorithm, run this line in `bidexhands` folder:

 ```bash
 python train.py --task=ShadowHandMetaMT4 --algo=mtppo